 Summary:

 The proposal aims to contest “environmental devastation and large-scale violations of human rights for the most vulnerable”.
 Under the slogan of “bringing the world’s biggest problem to the world’s highest court”, this initative was originally spearheaded by a group of students from the University of the South Pacific.
-As of July 2022, the alliance behind the initative included over 1500 civil society organisations in 130 countries.
+By July 2022, the alliance behind the initative included over 1500 civil society organisations in 130 countries.
 It also received the endorsement of the Organisation of African, Caribbean, and Pacific States (OACPS).

 In July 2022, Vanuatu’s Minister of Climate Change, Hon.
 Silas Bule Melve, clarified the country’s ambitions for the advisory opinion.
 He stated that “[t]his is not a court case, and we do not seek to assign blame.
 But we do seek a credible way to bolster climate ambition moving forward to save the Paris Agreement and our blue planet”.
 The Republic’s legal team in this endeavor is led by Julian Aguon and Margaretha Wewerinke-Singh of the Pacific law firm Blue Ocean Law.

-Question to be put to the ICJ:
+Question put to the ICJ:

 “Having particular regard to the Charter of the United Nations, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the United Nations Framework Convention on Climate Change, the Paris Agreement, the United Nations Convention on the Law of the Sea, the duty of due diligence, the rights recognized in the Universal Declaration of Human Rights, the principle of prevention of significant harm to the environment and the duty to protect and preserve the marine environment,